Stimulants Addiction Information

 Almost no drug addiction is intentional.
 With uppers, it often begins with wanting a little more energy for a special occasion or a difficult task or projects.
 The user loves the way they feel and end up using more and more.

 Many of are addicted to the most common stimulant, caffeine.
 Perhaps you’re the type of person who can’t get your morning started without a cup of coffee.
 Maybe you can’t get through the afternoon without a soda.
 Nicotine is another stimulant that many struggle with, and it can also cause long-term health problems.
 The types of stimulants we’re talking about here, however, can have much more drastic effects on your body and on your life.

-It takes for very little for occasional use of a stimulant, especially the illegal varieties, to escalate into addiction.
-In most cases, addiction treatment is the only way to kick the habit … both in a medically safe way and to learn how to quit for good.Stimulant Addiction Topics
+It takes for very little for occasional use of a stimulant, especially the illegal varieties, to escalate into drug abuse and addiction.
+In most cases, addiction treatment programs are the only way to kick the habit … both in a medically safe way and to learn how to quit for long term recovery.Stimulant Addiction Topics

 - Types of Stimulants

 Stimulants affect certain chemicals in the brain.
 In general, they increase dopamine and concentration.
 Prescription stimulants, like those prescribed for Attention-Deficit Hyperactivity Disorder (ADHD), are intended to increase focus and provide a sense of calm.
 Like many other drugs, they can cause a sense of euphoria, which makes them very addictive.

 Illegal stimulants cause a high that includes an extreme sense of alertness and awakeness.Certain drugs, like cocaine or speed (amphetamines), are also used for weight loss because they are appetite suppressants.

 Abuse of almost any type of stimulant can cause heart damage.
 Many of these substances cause paranoia and hyperactivity.
 Also, because illegal stimulants are often sold in mixed or altered form, one bad dose can result in an allergic reaction, overdose or death.